net-lisias-kspu/ContractConfigurator/Parameters.md

         // Default (minCount = 0) = Module: <partModule>: At most <maxCount>
         // Default (minCount = maxCount ) = Module: <partModule>: Exactly <minCount>
         // Default (else) = Module: <partModule>: Between <minCount> and <maxCount>
         //title =
     }

+#### HasResource
+**_NEW!_** Parameter to indicate that the Vessel in question must have a certain quantity of a certain resource (or must have fewer than a certain number).

+    PARAMETER
+    {
+        name = HasResource1
+        type = HasResource

+        // The name of the resource to check for resource = LiquidFuel

+        // Minimum quantity, default = 0.01
+        minQuantity = 10.0

+        // Maximum quantity, default = double.MAXVALUE
+        maxQuantity = 1000.0

+        // Text to use for the parameter
+        // Default Resource: <resource>: <quantity_description>
+        //title =
+    }